erikreimert/Machine-Learning/README.md

 # Machine-Learning

-Folder for cs 4342 assignments at WPI
+Folder for CS 4342 assignments at WPI